OmriHanoch/Task1_DataCenters/README.md

 The following libraries must be installed: pip install networkx matplotlib numpy

-The command line interface (CLI) for running the analysis is handled by the Task1.py script using the argparse module.
-The CLI allows users to control the network's scale and the statistical rigor of the experiment.
-The general structure of the command is python Task1.py --K-VALUE <k> --N-RUNS <trials> --FAIL-RATE <pct>.
-The core statistical run, necessary for Section 5's analysis, uses the --K-VALUE parameter to define the network size and the --N-RUNS parameter to define the number of statistical trials used for averaging the data points
+The command-line interface (CLI) for running the analysis is handled by the task1.py script using the argparse module.
+The CLI allows users to control the network's scale, statistical rigor, failure conditions, and metric weighting.
+The general structure of the command is python [task1.py](http://_vscodecontentref_/2) --K-VALUE <k> --N-RUNS <trials> --N-SAMPLES <samples> --FAIL-RATE <pct> --PENALTY <penalty>.

+Parameter Descriptions:

+--K-VALUE defines the network size (k-ary Fat-Tree topology; must be even and ≥ 2).
+Larger K means more hosts/switches (K=8 supports 128 hosts).
+--N-RUNS specifies the number of independent statistical trials per failure rate; higher values reduce noise but increase runtime (default 100).
+--N-SAMPLES controls how many random host pairs are tested per trial (default 500); for K ≤ 4, all possible pairs are tested exhaustively.
+--FAIL-RATE is the link failure probability as a percentage (0.0–100.0); tests network robustness under stress (default 0.0).
+--PENALTY is the penalty in hops for disconnected host pairs; emphasizes the cost of isolation (default 10).
+Full Example:

+python task1.py --K-VALUE 8 --N-RUNS 100 --N-SAMPLES 500 --FAIL-RATE 15.0 --PENALTY 10

+This runs a production-grade analysis on a K=8 topology (128 hosts), performs 100 independent trials with 500 sampled host pairs per trial, tests failure rates from 0% to 15%, and applies a 10-hop penalty for disconnections.
+Expected runtime: 1–2 minutes.

 Experiment Parameters:Network Size (--K-VALUE 8): The Fat-Tree was built using $K=8$ switches (supporting 128 Hosts).
 This size was chosen because it is large enough to demonstrate the benefits of redundancy while remaining computationally feasible for extensive statistical analysis.Statistical Trials (--N-RUNS 100): For each failure rate tested (0% to 15%), 100 independent trials were run.
 This high number was chosen to minimize statistical noise and ensure that the resulting average reachability is accurate and reliable.Sample Size (--N-SAMPLES 500): In each trial, 500 random host pairs were sampled.
 This is sufficient to represent the entire network's performance, capturing both inter-pod and intra-pod traffic patterns.